canerbagci/bgc-atlas-web/README.md

 ## Installation

-To set up a local instance of BGC Atlas, follow these steps:
+To set up a local instance of BGC Atlas, follow these steps.
+The project requires **Node.js 18** or later:

 1. Clone the repository:
    ```